Green-Software-Foundation/patterns/docs/catalog/cloud/Design for independent scaling of logical components.md

 ## Assumptions

-The application logical components are deployed on platforms with auto-scaling capabilities, such as Kubernetes.
+- The application logical components are deployed on platforms with auto-scaling capabilities, such as Kubernetes.

 ## Considerations
-Microservice frameworks use additional components or resources in order to provide additional capabilities (messaging, secure traffic, tracing, etc.).
+- Microservice frameworks use additional components or resources in order to provide additional capabilities (messaging, secure traffic, tracing, etc.).
 This may result in a increase in carbon emissions.
 In practice, use only the frameworks capabilities that are necessary.
+- Do not make microservices too small as communication incours overhead which has a carbon impact.
+- Consider alternatives to http/s for communication, like GPRC and others.